Joezeo/file-dumper/README.md

 ### Usage

-Create parser extend `common.base_parser.BaseParser`, and this parser class should have a method called `parse(filename, file) -> str` to process the dump file and return the process result automatically saving in a result file with the same name with dump file.
-This class should also have the list attribute called `focus` to specify the files to be processed.
+Create parser extend `common.base_parser.BaseParser`, and this parser class should have a method called `parse(filename, file) -> str` to process the dump file and return the process result which automatically saving in a result file with the same name with dump file.
+This class should also have the attribute called `focus`(type of array) to specify the files to be processed.
 Just like this:

 ```python
 class DemoParser(BaseParser):